cagosto/ellipse/README.md

 Check out the codepen for a [example](https://codepen.io/Cagosto/pen/yqMMPq).

 ## Config
 Config requires an Array of objects that pass width and count as props.
 Width is the max value for the count that is passed.
-In the config below 0 - 768 copy will be 50 character long with and add "..." at the end of the string.
-769 - 980 will be 100 character long so on and so on.

 ```
 new Ellipse([